carte731/SNP_Context/README.md

 * **Indel maximum amount (Integer, 25-100)**: The maxmimum allowed indels in the .FASTA file, beyond the SNP location and 5 base pairs around it.
 Any indels found within a 2 base pair flanking of the SNP location will be automatically filtered out.
 Minimum indel thershold is 25%.

 ### Saving Options
 * **Save all data (Boolean, true or false)**: There are many intermediate files created during SNP Context.
-This parameter allows you to save all intermediate files to your output directory; below is a complete list of output files if save all data is true:
+This parameter allows you to save all intermediate files to your output directory; At the bottom of the page there is a complete list of output files if save all data is true:

 #### MSI and Amazon S3

 * **Save S3 (Interger, 0 - 3)**: This allows you to save the mutaion motif outputs files (Count Tables) and config files to S3.
 The user can choose between these values **(0 - 3)**:

-	0. Don't save to any S3 storage.
+	0. Don't save to any S3 storage **(Default setting)**.
-	1. Save to MSI's S3 tier two storage
+	1. Save **ONLY** to MSI's S3 tier two storage
 	2. Save to Amazons external S3 service (Needs .aws set up: [Setting up amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/setup-aws-cli.html))
 	3. Save to **both** MSI S3 storage and Amazons S3 storage platforms.

 #### DropBox
-* **DropBox (Boolean, true or false)**: The user can save the unique output file (counts tables and config file) to their personal dropbox app.
+* **DropBox (Boolean, true or false)**: The user can save the unique output files (counts tables and config file) to their personal dropbox app.
+Follow the link to step up a DropBox app: [Setting up DropBox app](https://www.dropbox.com/developers/reference/getting-started#app%20console)

 * **DropBox auth (String)**: The authication code, needed for saving Dropbox files from the script.
 Follow this link for instructions on setting this up. **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**
-Follow the link to step up a DropBox app: [Setting up DropBox app](https://www.dropbox.com/developers/reference/getting-started#app%20console)

 #### GitHub

 * **Github (Boolean, true or false)**: Do you want to save the output files (counts tables and config file) to a Github repository

 * **gitUser (String)** : Your GitHub username. **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**
-* **gitPass (String)** : You GitHub password: **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**
+* **gitPass (String)** : Your GitHub password: **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**

 * **Myrepository (String)**: The name of the repository you will be saving the output files to.